 – Carolyn Schaag, Florida Federation of Garden Clubs, FWF co-founder

 Passion is what drives an organization to success.
 Without it you flounder.
 Lisa Roberts’ passion for Florida wildflowers has driven the Florida Wildflower Foundation to be successful and has motivated thousands to support its cause.
 She leads by example and her passion shines through all she does.

-– Terry Zinn, Florida Wildflower Growers Cooperative, FWF Chair
+– Terry Zinn, FWF chairman

-Lisa clearly cares deeply about engaging the citizens of Florida, and reaches out in many ways to instill the love of learning about wildflowers.
+Lisa clearly cares deeply about engaging the citizens of Florida and reaches out in many ways to instill the love of learning about wildflowers.
 She gets out of the office and gets to know folks.
 You’ll see her in exhibit booths, at conferences and on field trips.

 Nancy Bissett, FWF board member and owner of The Natives Nursery says, “Lisa is deeply caring of Florida’s natural beauty and she has the talents and drive to take advantage of every opportunity to increase that knowledge and love to all Floridians.
 We are so fortunate to have her at the helm of FWF.”

 “Lisa Roberts loves wildflowers!,” adds board member Melissa Hunt.
 “Her passion and dedication to the industry are palpable.
 You can see it in how her face lights up when talking about flowers and pollinators.
 You can hear in her voice how she truly believes in the work she does to promote and maintain Florida’s wildflower industry.
 No one can ever say that she is not dedicated to this special cause.”

 Building the team

 Lisa has a remarkable ability to instill loyalty in everyone working on behalf of the Foundation.
 Lisa is self-confident, but without hubris; she clearly respects the abilities of others.
 She has the highest expectations for performance, but endless patience for the process, with empathy for life’s travails.